meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-01.md

 In this challenge you will configure an initial landing page for your solution to extract a value from the query string, which would be a marketplace token in a live environment (or syntheic token from the Emulator).

 The sample application provided by the coach includes the Landing Page - `landing.html`.
-**Note:** the sample app includes sections relevant to a challenge, ignore any prior to reaching that challenge number.
+**Note:** the sample app and code is marked to the respective challenge, ignore any lower than the current challenge number.

 **Configuration Tracks**
 - Load the sample app Landing Page
 - Update the URL to add the variable `?token` with a value of `my-token`

 **Code Track**
-There are a number of JavaScript methods in `landing.html`.
+There are a number of JavaScript methods in `landing.html` (in src/client).
 In this challenge we will only be concerned with the function `queryButtonClick()` which has an empty implementation.

 Your task is to update the function `queryButtonClick()` in `landing.html` to: